MuhammedReza07/dns_test_dataset/README.md

             TYPE: 1,                Type A resource record, an IPv4 address
             CLASS: 1,               Class IN query, for Internet
             TTL: uint32,            Time to live in seconds for cached RR
-            RDLENGTH: 32,           Length of the RR data in bits
+            RDLENGTH: 4,            Length of the RR data in bytes
             RDATA: <IPv4 address>,  The RR data
         ...
 (ANCOUNT RR:s)
     Authority Section: Empty,